mint-lang/mint/documentation/Core/Conventions/Naming.md

 ### Directional Functions

-When naming functions which have a direction always use `start` end `end`.
+When naming functions which have a direction always use `start` and `end`.

 - ✅ Do use 'start' and 'end'
 - ❌ Don't use `left` and `right`